Working with Media

 - Find out if an introductory meeting would be helpful.

 - Find out if they would like to receive updates and in what format.
-Keep in mind, if they are not aware already, you can refer media to University of Maine Cooperative Extension Facebook, Twitter, and YouTube.edu sites for more information as well.
+Keep in mind, if they are not aware already, you can refer media to UMaine Extension Facebook, Twitter, and YouTube.edu sites for more information as well.
 These social media sites are updated frequently with current news and timely events.

-- What length works best for information they receive?
-Prefer stories, or brief items?
+- What length works best for the information they receive?
+Do they prefer stories or brief items?

-- If they would like to receive information, what timeframe works best for them to receive updates from you?
+- If they would like to receive information, what time frame works best for them to receive updates?

-- Would they like to be part of your executive committee or know someone who may?
+- Would they like to be part of your county’s executive committee or know someone who may?